Generic Name: isosorbide dinitrate (eye-soe-SOR-bide dye-NYE-trate)

 Isosorbide dinitrate is used for:

 Preventing symptoms of angina (chest pain) caused by heart disease.
 Isosorbide dinitrate is used alone or with other medicines.
-It may be used for other conditions as determined by your doctor.
+Isosorbide dinitrate is NOT intended for the immediate relief of acute attacks of angina.
+It may also be used for other conditions as determined by your doctor.

 Do NOT use isosorbide dinitrate if:

 - you are allergic to any ingredient in isosorbide dinitrate

 - you are taking a phosphodiesterase type 5 inhibitor (eg, sildenafil), a medicine often used for sexual dysfunction

 Contact your doctor or health care provider right away if any of these apply to you.

 Some medical conditions may interact with isosorbide dinitrate.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you:

 - if you are pregnant, planning to become pregnant, or are breast-feeding

 - if you are taking any prescription or nonprescription medicine, herbal preparation, or dietary supplement